oktadev/okta-blog/_source/_posts/2021-10-08-private-key-jwt-python.md

     client_assertion={private key JWT}
 ```

-Assuming everyting is setup correctly, the IdP should respond with an access token that you can use to access scoped resources.
+Assuming everything is set up correctly, the IdP should respond with an access token that you can use to access scoped resources.

-For an even deeper look at this flow, you can check out our walkthrough [here](https://developer.okta.com/docs/guides/implement-oauth-for-okta-serviceapp/overview/).
+For an even deeper look at this flow, you can [check out our walkthrough](https://developer.okta.com/docs/guides/implement-oauth-for-okta-serviceapp/overview/).
 For now, it's time to set this up with Python!

 ## Python Private Key JWT Setup

-1. Clone the repo found [here](https://github.com/Tennyx/private-key-jwt-python), open terminal and `cd` into the project root.
+1. Clone the [OktaDev Private Key repo](https://github.com/Tennyx/private-key-jwt-python), open terminal, and `cd` into the project root.
-2. Create a new [virtualenv](https://docs.python.org/3/library/venv.html) in the root folder with `virtualenv env`
+2. Create a new [virtualenv](https://docs.python.org/3/library/venv.html) in the root folder with `virtualenv env`.
 3. Run the virtual environment with `source env/bin/activate`
 4. Install necessary Python packages with `pip install -r requirements.txt`
-5. In the root folder, create a new .env file and paste the following values into it:
+5. In the root folder, create a new `.env` file and paste the following values into it:

 ```
 PRIVATE_KEY=